Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Experiments

 To validate the effectiveness of each component of our method, we conduct an ablation experiment on all DomainBed benchmark datasets in Tab.~\ref{tab:2_analysis_abolution}, respectively. \textbf{GAT} indicates we apply GPT-Assist text disentanglement sub-module in Sec.~\ref{Text_side}. \textbf{IMT} denote our Image-Disentanglement Guided by Text sub-module in Sec.~\ref{Image_side}. \textbf{WERA} denote our Worst Explicit Representation Alignment module in Sec.~\ref{worst-case}. \textbf{DSPL} denotes our Domain-Specific Prototype Learning module in Sec.~\ref{prototype}.
 Our baseline (see $1^{st}$ row) for text disentanglement involves CoOp with learnable domain-invariant and domain-specific text prompts but does not incorporate the guidance of GPT-Assist disentangled descriptions.

+In addition to mean performance, we report the $t$-test and corresponding $p$-values to evaluate the statistical significance of performance gains, where smaller $p$-values indicate more reliable improvements ($p$~$<$~0.05 for significance, $p$~$<$~0.01 for high significance).
+The detailed computation procedure for the $t$-test and corresponding $p$-values is provided in the Appendix.

-\textbf{The effectiveness of GPT-Assist Text-Disentanglement (GAT).} Our GAT sub-module achieves improvements of 0.32\%, 1.89\%, 1.71\%, 1.18\% ,and 2.00\% with baseline (see $1^{st}$ row and $2^{nd}$ row in Tab.~\ref{tab:2_analysis_abolution}) and our IMT sub-module achieved improvements of 0.22\%, 0.40\%, 0.55\%, 1.43 and 1.50\% with text guidance (see $3{th}$ row and $7^{th}$ row in Tab.~\ref{tab:2_analysis_abolution}).
+\textbf{The effectiveness of GPT-Assist Text-Disentanglement (GAT).} Our GAT sub-module achieves improvements of 0.32\%, 1.89\%, 1.71\%, 1.18\%, and 2.00\% over the baseline (see $1^{st}$ and $2^{nd}$ rows in Tab.~\ref{tab:2_analysis_abolution}), with corresponding $t$-values of 3.72, 13.05, 23.12, 3.78, and 32.16 and two-tailed $p$-values of 0.020, $<$0.0001, $<$0.0001, 0.019, and $<$0.0001, all below 0.05, confirming significant improvements across all datasets.
+When combined with the IMT sub-module, GAT further contributes to gains of 0.22\%, 0.40\%, 0.55\%, 1.43\%, and 1.50\% (see $3^{rd}$ and $7^{th}$ rows in Tab.~\ref{tab:2_analysis_abolution}), with $p$-values of 0.27, 0.21, 0.19, 0.018, and $<$0.001, showing that the improvements are more evident on complex datasets such as TerraInc and DomainNet.
 This observation indicates that the text modality has rich semantic information and can easily be disentangled.
 Meanwhile, as mentioned above, the original CLIP with template text input obtains a relatively slight performance gain on TerraInc.
 However, our GAT module fully harnesses the potential of LLM to generate sufficient domain-invariant descriptions corresponding to each class, which enables the text classifier to more effectively differentiate between similar categories.
 With the guidance of disentangled domain-invariant and domain-specific text embeddings, we mitigate the distributional discrepancy between different domains in visual representation, resulting in a generalization gain.